firelizzard18/exp-vscode-go/README.md

 # Go Companion

 The [unofficial VS Code Go companion][vscode-go-companion] to the [official Go extension][vscode-go-ms] that provides experimental features.

+**Go Companion is intended to be used with *prerelease* versions of the Go extension.** The user experience may be somewhat degraded when used with release versions of the Go extension.

 [vscode-go-ms]: https://marketplace.visualstudio.com/items?itemName=golang.go
 [vscode-go-companion]: https://marketplace.visualstudio.com/items?itemName=ethan-reesor.exp-vscode-go